raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 And if we never write to it, we win "bigly" by never making copies.
 Before we go on to implement other methods like `push`, `pop`, `unshift`, and `shift`, let's ask ourselves a question: *Must we always make a fresh copy on every write?*

 Well, the first time we write something, we *have* to make a copy.
 The array that was passed to `Slice` in the constructor belonged to someone else.
-Absent a type system that understands mutable and immutable arrays, we must be conservative and assume that we should not modify the original.
+Absent a type system that understands mutable and immutable arrays, we must be conservative and assume that we should not modify the original.[^freeze]

+[^freeze]: JavaScript has the notion of a frozen object, so if we're passed a frozen array, we certainly don't need to worry about anyone else modifying the array ot from under us. but likewise, we can't modify a frozen array ourselves, so it doesn't help us know whether an array that is passed to us is safe to modify or not.
+So we'll be paranoid and assume that it is not safe to modify.

 So the first time we write, we must copy.